philipp-r/bugtracker/API.md

 Replace `PROJECTNAME` with the project you want to use.
 This is required even if you only have the default project.

 ### Authentication

+Create a new user with password and add him to group "bbapi".
+This user can now use the API but he cannot login.

 Pass `api_username` with the user you created in "bbapi" group and `api_password` parameter with the user's password as HTTP POST data.